-Shareholder Activism and Proxy Contests: Issues and Trends in 2017
+Shareholder Activism and Proxy Contests: Issues and Trends

 Shareholder activism – in the form of both headline-grabbing proxy contests and the new, quieter engagement between boards and shareholders – has been on an upward trend in Canada for the past 10 years.
 It is now a permanent feature on the corporate landscape, reflecting the increased focus of shareholders, boards of directors, regulators and other market participants on corporate governance and shareholder democracy.

 This guide discusses issues and challenges faced by both activists and target companies, as well as notable recent developments and contrasts between Canadian rules and U.S. requirements.
 Topics covered include the following: